scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Also, I realized yesterday was my 314th day, so I should have had some Pie or something in honor of it.
 Shoot.

+### Day 316

+Soylent for lunch and dinner today.
+Tasty.
+Though I did eat some pizza flavored goldfish snacks and some chocolate after dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/